rust-project-primer/book/src/documentation/repository.md

 # Repository

-The purpose of a README is for people to get a very brief introduction to what you project does.
+The purpose of a README is for people to get a very brief introduction to what your project does.
 For open-source projects it is essential, when people decide if your crate solves the issue they are trying to solve.
 It does not need to be a comprehensive documentation document, rather a very dense summary that contains some vital pieces of information of what your crate does, how it